jimmerioles/backend-developer-challenge/readme.md

 # [Backend Developer Challenge](https://github.com/jimmerioles/backend-developer-challenge)
 Allows you to search tweets from [Twitter-like Search API Server](https://github.com/jimmerioles/twitter-like-search-api-server) that I also created for this challenge as an alternative to Twitter's Search API.
 Consumes same but simpler format with Twitter Seach Api JSON response data from [Twitter-like Search API Server](https://github.com/jimmerioles/twitter-like-search-api-server).

-Note: Heroku free dynos sleep after 30 minutes of inactivity so be sure to visit first http://twitter-like-search-api-server.herokuapp.com to wake it up before checking it out.
+Note: Heroku free dynos sleep after 30 minutes of inactivity so sometimes your first request might take a bit longer to receive response.

 ## Features